-Community services represent more than £11 billion of NHS expenditure with approximately 100 million contacts taking place each year.
+Community services represent around £10.3 billion of NHS expenditure with approximately 100 million contacts taking place each year.
 Although community services play a key role in supporting service users at home and reducing unnecessary hospital admissions, available national data sources are currently limited.
 The Network’s Community Services project aims to fill this information gap, taking a view across all aspects of service provision including access, activity, workforce, finance, quality and outcome metrics.

 This project is for all providers of Community Services.
 Subscribing members will receive: